A Dance with Dragons: The Wall and beyond

-Stannis Baratheon, a claimant to the Iron Throne of Westeros, occupies the Wall at the realm's northern border, having helped to repel an invasion of wildlings from the northern wilderness.
-Stannis executes Mance Rayder, the leader of the wildlings, for refusing to submit to him, and marches his army south to seek support in his bid for the throne.
+Stannis Baratheon, a claimant to the Iron Throne of Westeros, occupies the Wall at the realm's northern border, having repelled an invasion of wildlings from the northern wilderness.
+He executes who he believes to be Mance Rayder, the leader of the wildlings, for refusing to submit to him and marches his army south to seek support in his bid for the throne.

-Jon Snow, the newly elected Lord Commander of the Night's Watch, the order that defends the Wall, prepares the defense against the Others, hostile inhuman creatures from the far north.
-Jon negotiates with wildling leader Tormund Giantsbane to let the wildlings past the Wall in exchange for their assistance in defending it.
-This results in a fragile peace but creates unrest among the Night's Watch, who have considered the wildlings their enemies for centuries.
+Jon Snow, the newly elected Lord Commander of the Night's Watch, which defends the Wall, prepares the defense of the realm against the Others, a hostile race of inhuman creatures from the far north.
+Jon negotiates with the wildling leader Tormund Giantsbane to let Tormund's men pass in exchange for their assistance.
+This results in a fragile peace and creates unrest among the Watch, as they have long considered the wildlings their enemies.

-Jon receives word that his half-sister, Arya Stark, is to be married to their family's enemy Ramsay Bolton, and Stannis's advisor, the sorceress Melisandre, warns that she is in danger.
-Mance is revealed to be alive due to Melisandre's magical trickery, and he is sent to the Starks' ancestral castle Winterfell, now occupied by the Boltons, to rescue Arya.
-However, the girl in Melisandre's visions turns out to be Alys Karstark, a young noblewoman fleeing to the Wall to escape her treacherous uncle.
-To protect Alys and aid the wildlings' integration into Westerosi society, Jon arranges for Alys to marry Sigorn of Thenn, a wildling leader.
+Jon receives word that his half-sister, Arya Stark, is to be married to their family's enemy Ramsay Bolton, while Stannis's advisor, the sorceress Melisandre, warns that she is in danger.
+Mance, thanks to Melisandre's magic, is alive, and he is sent to the Starks' ancestral castle, Winterfell, now occupied by the Boltons, to rescue Arya.
+However, the girl in Melisandre's visions turns out to be Alys Karstark, a young noblewoman fleeing to escape her treacherous uncle.
+To protect Alys and integrate the wildlings into Westerosi society, Jon arranges for Alys to marry Sigorn of Thenn, a wildling leader.

 Jon receives a taunting letter, seemingly authored by Ramsay Bolton, who claims to have crushed Stannis's army at Winterfell.
-Threatening attack, Ramsay demands that Jon send him Stannis's wife, daughter, and other hostages, in addition to Arya and Jon's foster-brother Theon Greyjoy, the latter two whom Jon hasn't seen in years.
+Threatening an attack, Ramsay demands that Jon send him Stannis's wife, daughter, and other hostages, in addition to Arya and Jon's foster-brother, Theon Greyjoy, the latter two of whom Jon has not seen in years.
 Jon decides to march on Ramsay himself and asks for volunteers to accompany him.
-His officers view Jon's intent to march on Ramsay as a betrayal of the Watch's neutrality and he is stabbed in a mutiny.
+His officers view Jon's intent to march on Ramsay as a betrayal of the Watch's neutrality, and he is stabbed in a mutiny.

-Meanwhile, Jon's paraplegic half-brother Bran Stark, traveling north of the Wall, is led to the last surviving Children of the Forest, the non-human natives of Westeros.
+Meanwhile, Jon's paraplegic half-brother, Bran Stark, traveling north of the Wall, is led to the last surviving Children of the Forest, the non-human natives of Westeros.
 They introduce Bran and his companions to the "last greenseer", a man intertwined with the roots of a weirwood tree (hinted to be Brynden Rivers, a character introduced in the Tales of Dunk and Egg).
 He helps Bran learn clairvoyant "greensight", enabling Bran to witness the past and present through the eyes of the weirwood trees that grow throughout the North.